Cancer Information on the Internet

 Where does the information on this website come from?
 How is it documented?

 Can you tell where the information came from?
 Is it based on scientific facts, or is it based on opinions or personal experiences?
 Personal stories, often called blogs, testimonials, or anecdotal reports, may be quite moving, but they may not apply to you.
-And, a few people saying that they’ve done well on a certain treatment (which might not even be true) doesn’t mean that most people will.
+And, a few people saying that they’ve done well on a certain treatment (which may not even be true) doesn’t mean that most people will.

-Good information comes from studies that are done on large groups of volunteers, using careful methods to be sure that the result actually reflects what’s being tested.
+Good information comes from studies that are done on large groups of volunteers, using careful methods to be sure that the result actually reflects what's being tested.
 Testimonials can be exciting, but they usually can’t be checked for accuracy.
-And testimonials describing another person’s experiences with a different kind of cancer, or even the same type of cancer, in a different stage or in someone with different medical problems, may not be related to the choices you are facing.
+And testimonials describing another person’s experiences with a different kind of cancer (or even the same type of cancer, in a different stage or in someone with different medical problems) may not be related to the choices you are facing.